cervand/chess-application/README.md

+Note: This application was built as a team and I do not own it nor made it all.

 # Team16
 This is the alpha version of A B C 1 2 free()'s chess game.
 To install, read the INSTALL.txt included.